insooth/insooth.github.io/cpp-source-generation.md

 # Less logic

-MVC defines split of responsibilities and a way to compose the split parts. _M_ stands for _model_, in our case it is an input data. _C_ is a _controller_, so the generator script itself. _V_ is for _view_, the way we represent processed data (on _Figure 1_ it is output of stage `(3)`).
+MVC defines a split of responsibilities and a way to compose the split parts. _M_ stands for _model_, in our case it is an input data. _C_ is a _controller_, so the generator script itself. _V_ is for _view_, the way we represent processed data (on _Figure 1_ it is output of stage `(3)`).
 Use of MVC is ubiquitous in the web development and GUI frameworks.

 In the web development, view is typically a _template_ which is a text file where certain strings have special meaning.
-That special meaning is for _template engine_ which loads templates, receives structured data from the user, and then substitutes those strings with data from user.
+That special meaning is for _template engine_ which loads templates, receives structured data from the user, and then substitutes those strings accordint to that data.
 Read more about that [here](https://en.wikipedia.org/wiki/Web_template_system "Web template system").

-We shall look for logic-less template engines, that means there shall be no or almost no control statements.
+We shall look for logic-less template engines, that means there shall be no or almost no control statements present in the template.
 Input data updates are strictly forbidden.
 Maximum allowed logic inside a template should be `for-each` and simple boolean tests, all the data must be prepared by the generator.

 Python offers widespread and easy-to-learn portable logic-less template engine called [Mustache](https://mustache.github.io/ "{{mustache}} - Logic-less templates.").
 It has built-in support for [YAML formatted data](https://mustache.github.io/mustache.1.html "mustache - Mustache processor") and works flawlessly unless you forgot to [unescape a variable](https://mustache.github.io/mustache.5.html#Variables).
 Perl users should have a look at the full-blown  [Text::Template](http://search.cpan.org/~mjd/Text-Template-1.46/lib/Text/Template.pm "Text::Template - Expand template text with embedded Perl") engine.

-The template itself is a C++ code with extra syntax required by a template engine.
-It is strongly recommended to put generated code into dedicated namespace, like `generated`, and let the user know that it is generated code.
-Typically header like the following is usually inserted to ease maintenance (text in `<>` is prepared by generator and filled in by engine):
+The template itself is a C++ code with extra syntax required by the template engine.
+It is strongly recommended to put generated code into dedicated namespace, like `generated`, and let the user know that plays with the generated code.
+Typically an opening lines, like the following ones, are inserted (text in `<>` is prepared by generator and filled in by engine):

-    This code is generated.
+    This file is generated.
 DO NOT edit manually.
     <generator-script-name> <generator-script-version> <generation-timestamp> <input-file-name>

-It is good option to auto-format generated code with [clang-format](http://clang.llvm.org/docs/ClangFormat.html "ClangFormat") or similar tool.
+Text rendered by the template engine may look awful, so that it is recommended to auto-format it with [clang-format](http://clang.llvm.org/docs/ClangFormat.html "ClangFormat") or similar tool.

 # Verification